When I was at Jaycar buying the solar panel I was also offered a deal on a 100 Ah SLA battery and battery box. I declined.

 SLA batteries are useful, but they are not necessarily the best battery for what I want.
 I was also unsure if I wanted something with that large a capacity, and it's a big heavy battery – over 28 kg!

 What are the battery options for a solar PV system?
-All the options listed below need to be kept cool, the cycle lives of all these chemistries decrease when hot, and they all have reduced cycles when deeply discharged, but for all these problems some chemistries suffer much worse than others.
+All the options listed below need to be kept cool.
+The cycle lives of all these chemistries decrease when hot, and they all have reduced cycles when deeply discharged, but for both these problems some chemistries suffer much worse than others.

 Nickel metal hydride (NiMH)